 Torn Paper Earth Craft

-To make this craft the first thing you’ll need is a copy of our printable Earth template, it’s free for personal or school / preschool use so go and grab as many copies as you’d like, we’ve also got some more ideas there of how you could use it.
+To make this craft the first thing you’ll need is a copy of our printable Earth template, it’s free so go and grab as many copies as you’d like, we’ve also got some more ideas there of how you could use it.

 Enjoyed making your Earth Craft?
 Why not try out some of the ones below too?